orangejuice/blog/data/activity/movie-地球的夜晚-2020/record.en.md

 date: 2020-02-09 23:39:00+08:00
 douban:
   rating: 9.2
-  subtitle: 2020 / UK / Documentary / Peter Fison / Boran Satr, Samira Wiley
+  subtitle: 2020 / UK / Documentary / Peter Fison / Boran Satar Samira Willy
 ---

-Sometimes, there are scenes from the perspective of animals observing the human world, which are incredibly heartbreaking.
-Recently, I've been unable to muster the energy to play the films and TV shows I've downloaded.
-Maybe it's better to lose myself in nature.
-This is a promotional film for equipment, as well as for Singapore.
+Sometimes there are scenes from the perspective of animals looking at the human world, which is incredibly heart-wrenching.
+Recently, having downloaded several films and TV shows, I just can't muster the enthusiasm to start watching them.
+Instead, I wallow in nature to numb myself.
+It's like a promotional video for equipment, a promotional film for Singapore.